 The Jacques Cartier and Champlain Bridges Incorporated (the "Corporation") was incorporated on November 3, 1978 under the Canada Business Corporations Act as a wholly owned subsidiary of the SLSA.
 On October 1, 1998, it became a wholly owned subsidiary of FBCL.
-On February 13, 2014, it became a parent Crown Corporation listed under Part I of Schedule III of the FAA.
+On February 13, 2014, pursuant to an Order in Council from the Governor in Council, FBCL transferred all its shares in The Jacques Cartier and Champlain Bridges Incorporated to the Minister of Infrastructure, Communities and Intergovernmental Affairs on behalf of Her Majesty in right of Canada.
+After this transfer, the Corporation became a parent Crown corporation listed under Part I of Schedule III of the Financial Administration Act.